Why a BIA?

 One of the primary roles of the BIA is to advocate on behalf of its membership.
-Our advocacy efforts included:
+Our advocacy efforts have included:

-Amendment to Retail Holiday Business Act Exemptions;
+- Amendment to Retail Holiday Business Act Exemptions;

-Seeking approval to allow Market Days on Fridays, Saturdays and Sundays in July and August;
+- Seeking approval to allow Market Days on Fridays, Saturdays and Sundays in July and August;

-Undertaking community consultations on business gaps in Picton’s downtown;
+- Undertaking community consultations on business gaps in Picton’s downtown;

-Participation in Public Meetings;
+- Participation in Public Meetings;

-Visioning for Picton’s Secondary Plan;
+- Visioning for Picton’s Secondary Plan;

 - Undertaking accessibility audit and liaising with the accessibility committee.

 The BIA’s main activities include:

-Representing the interest of business in community decision-making processes;
+- Representing the interest of business in community decision-making processes;

-Enhancing Picton’s streetscape and beautification;
+- Enhancing Picton’s streetscape and beautification;

-Promoting Picton as a shopping, business and tourist destination;
+- Promoting Picton as a shopping, business and tourist destination;

-Planning events to bolster our economy and heighten awareness of our distinct culture;
+- Planning events to bolster our economy and heighten awareness of our distinct culture;

-Planning for the future needs of our community;
+- Planning for the future needs of our community;

 - Linking members to information and resources that can help to strengthen your business endeavours;

 To discuss membership in the Picton BIA, contact BIA Manager, Lyndsay Richmond at (613) 476-7901 ext 211 or e-mail firstname.lastname@example.org.